-As a department, we have two main goals: (1) exploring novel research and (2) sharing with students our fascination and knowledge of dynamic disciplines in microbiology, including bacteriology, epidemiology, fungal biology, immunology, molecular biology, parasitology, and virology.
-We work to achieve excellence in these areas by creating a student-centered environment that values diversity and encourages discovery, ingenuity, integrity, and collegiality.
+In Microbiological Sciences, our goals are to explore novel research in agriculture and health and to share with students our fascination and knowledge of microbiology.
+We work to achieve excellence by creating a student-centered environment that values diversity and encourages discovery, ingenuity, integrity, and collegiality